 It’s unlikely that you’ll be able to invest directly in residential property within a SIPP.
 Residential property can’t be held directly in a SIPP with the tax advantages that usually accompany pension investments.
 But, subject to some restrictions, including on personal use, residential property can be held in a SIPP through certain types of collective investments, such as real estate investment trusts, without losing the tax advantages.
 Not all SIPP providers accept this type of investment though.

-Under government proposals, due to come into effect from April 2015, you will be able to access and use your pension pot in any way you wish from age 55.
-You will be able to:
+From April 2015 you can access and use your pension pot in any way you wish from age 55.